 No economic system has lasted forever.
 And I imagine that some day, when historians are studying the rise and fall of capitalism, they might look back at Glenn Beck's 2010 Earth Day meltdown as a seminal moment — an exemplar for how capitalism created the post-truth society that seems destined to doom its ability to function.

 Consider, for a moment, the kind of political position one must take in order to find joy and purpose in willfully burning something as caustic as Styrofoam in one's yard.
-Such an act has no functional purpose, besides spite; yet Beck seems to believe it is his individual choice — his individual freedom, he believes (or is told to believe), and that burning Styrofoam is somehow as American as apple pie.
+Such an act has no functional purpose, besides spite; yet Beck seems to believe it is his individual choice — his individual freedom, as if burning Styrofoam were as American as apple pie.

 Beck, of course, doesn't own the atmosphere.
-We all have to breathe the same one.
+We all must breathe from the same thin shell of air that wraps our world.
 Hence, the chemicals released in the burning of these toxic synthetic plastics spread across the planet in short order; we have all inhaled their carcinogens by now.

 This culture of hyper-individualism undergirds so much of modern consumer society.
 Indeed, there is an argument that some theorists have floated that neoliberal capitalism requires us to have the maximum degree of consumer freedom, yet almost no economic or political freedom.
-Countries like Singapore and the United Arab Emirates are the ultimate models of this: capitalist paradises with authoritarian governments.
+Countries like Singapore and the United Arab Emirates are exemplary in this manner: capitalist "paradises" with authoritarian governments.
 But this political model also exists in most of the so-called liberal democracies, many of which are functionally authoritarian in that the rich essentially choose and fund politicians, and hence said politicians almost always advocate for policies that benefit their rich benefactors at the expense of everyone else.
 Neoliberalism is so normalized that the left (and right) are laughed at when they push back against it.
 It is as water is to a fish.

 If you take this culture of hyper-individualism to its extreme, one might come to believe that we have the right to believe whatever we want, to — even if those beliefs are immediately provably untrue.
 There's been "mission creep" with capitalist culture's idea of what freedom means.
 Freedom to believe in one's own, individual universe; freedom to pick and choose facts, and discard those that are disagreeable.